Formula Regional European Championship

-The Formula Regional European Championship (FREC) is a FIA-certified regional European Formula 3 racing series.
-On 12 October 2018, it was announced that the Italian autosport regulator Automobile Club d'Italia (ACI) and karting promoter WSK would organize the inaugural year of the championship in 2019.
+The FIA Formula Regional European Championship (formerly known as the Formula Regional European Championship by Alpine (FRECA), or simply FR Europe) is a regional European Formula 3 racing series regulated by the Fédération Internationale de l'Automobile (FIA).
+The championship began in 2019 and is organized by the Italian autosport regulator Automobile Club d'Italia (ACI) and karting promoter WSK.
 Their bid was chosen over Renault Sport's bid with the same chassis, who attracted fewer votes from Single-Seater Commission members.
 Following the 2020 season, the Formula Renault Eurocup merged with the Formula Regional European Championship to become the Formula Regional European Championship by Alpine.
-And was again rebranded for the 2026 season returning to the Formula Regional European Championship name as Alpine left as engine supplier and sponsor to focus on their Formula One Team.
+The series received full FIA status in 2026 and was again rebranded to FREC as Alpine left as engine supplier and sponsor to focus on their Formula One team.

 The championship's first season featured eight rounds on the circuits across Europe with half of them in Italy.
 Like other Formula Regional championships, it serves as a development series as part of the FIA Global Pathway, and is primarily contested by young drivers seeking a professional racing career.
 The driver champions receive FIA Super License points.
 The series is intended to be a stepping stone between Formula 4 and the international FIA Formula 3 Championship.
 Franco Colapinto was the first driver from the series to make it to Formula One, driving for Williams Racing for the latter part of the season.
-2025 features the next three graduates in the name of Andrea Kimi Antonelli, Gabriel Bortoleto and Isack Hadjar, driving for the Mercedes-AMG Petronas F1 Team, Stake F1 Team Kick Sauber, and Visa Cash App Racing Bulls Formula One Team respectively starting from the 2025 season.
-Many FRECA drivers have subsequently competed in the feeder series directly below F1, the FIA Formula 2 Championship.
+2025 featured the next three graduates in the name of Andrea Kimi Antonelli, Gabriel Bortoleto and Isack Hadjar, driving for the Mercedes-AMG Petronas F1 Team, Stake F1 Team Kick Sauber, and Visa Cash App Racing Bulls Formula One Team respectively starting from the 2025 season.
+Many FREC drivers have subsequently competed in the feeder series directly below F1, the FIA Formula 2 Championship.